Why Use a Coach (Various Ways and Reasons)

 My Story of Accessing Coaching

-I’m a bit biased about how coaching works because in my own personal experience, I went from the 1st perspective, to the 2nd, to the 3rd.
+I’m a bit biased about how it works because in my own personal experience, I went from the 1st perspective, to the 2nd, to the 3rd.
 As I have for many years, I continually meet with a coach, and I’m thrilled about it.

 I’m confident it is a key reason I get anything done and stay true to myself.
 In practical terms, I see it as a “given” in my business expenses, and a “given” for my ease in life as a whole.